 Buffer has the search bar contrasting with this deep blue color.
 So, it’s hard not to catch it.
 The company gains the upper hand by writing articles in a simple and easy-to-search manner.
 Each topic is covered from A to Z and contains video tutorials, additional tips, and a satisfaction survey at the end.

 So, what is the building line here?
 The usage of gifs and video libraries.
 And as you know, an image is worth a thousand words.
-Guide your users through topics by actually showing them how to do this and that like Buffer does, and make their experience easier.
+Use knowledge base software that allows adding multimedia content.
+It will help you guide your user base through topics by actually showing them how to do this and that and making their experience easier.